 There are also exemptions surrounding vehicles including:

-- Vehicles that display a disabled badge or a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
-If the blue badge is not on display, the High Court Enforcement Officer might take control of it
+- a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
+If the blue badge is not on display, the High Court Enforcement Officer might take control of it,

-- A vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service
+- a vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service, or

 One other change is that a sole trader can no longer claim full exemption of ‘tools of the trade’.
-They can now only claim to the value of £1,350 and the enforcement agent will take control of any goods above that.
+They can now only claim the value of £1,350 and the enforcement agent will take control of any goods above that.
 This only applies to the goods belonging to and exclusively used by sole traders, such as vehicles, tools or books.